Comment on "Dr. Bertlmann's Socks in a Quaternionic World of Ambidextral Reality": Introduction

 \section{Introduction}

-This paper is a sequel to Gill (2020a) \cite{Gill2020a} which analyses a whole sequence of papers by Joy Christian, including the peer-reviewed publications \cite{ChristianIJTP}, \cite{RSOS} \cite{IEEEAccess1}, the last of which was published (2019) in \emph{IEEE Access}.
-Christian's ``oeuvre'' was recently (2020) extended with a pedagogical paper \cite{IEEEAccess2} also published in \emph{IEEE Access}.
-Christian's papers have the common theme of allegedly disproving Bell's theorem, by providing counterexamples constructed in the language of Geometric Algebra, the main reference always being the standard work Doran and Lasenby (2003) \cite{DoranLasenby}.
-My claim in \cite{Gill2020a} was that Bell's theorem stands unscathed; Christian's work was based on a cleverly hidden sign error.
-Over the years, the counterexamples have changed and become more complex (one could talk of Christian 1.0, Christian 2.0 and Christian 3.0) but a sign error persists.
-In this sequel I will show that nothing has changed.

-I will go straight to the heart of Christian's new paper \cite{IEEEAccess2} where the same vague definitions are given as in his recent publications, and the same properties are asserted.
-The problem is that the sum total of what he wants to assume is inconsistent.
-Mathematical objects with the properties he desires simply do not exist.
-The work is literally empty, it is all about nothing.

-Now, Bell's theorem states that the conventional framework of quantum mechanics is incompatible with a physical principle called \emph{local realism}.
+Bell's 1964 theorem \cite{Bell} states that the conventional framework of quantum mechanics is incompatible with a physical principle called \emph{local realism}.
 Bell's theorem is a cornerstone of modern quantum information theory, and of quantum computing.
-Proof that it is wrong would unleash a revolution in science.
-At the core of the proof of Bell's theorem is a piece of pure mathematics, and Christian claims to have a mathematical counterexample.
-We will show that this claim is invalid.
+Proof that it is wrong would unleash a revolution in science with enormous impact on society and technology.
+Every textbook on quantum mechanics would have to be rewritten.

-By the way, Christian's (2015a) \emph{IJTP} paper \cite{ChristianIJTP} was refuted by a paper by Gill (2016) \cite{GillIJTP} published at the request of the editors in the same journal \emph{International Journal of Theoretical Physics}.
-The mathematical core of his \emph{Royal Society Open Source} paper \cite{RSOS} (and note the editors' ``expression of concern'') was republished in a paper in \emph{Communications in Algebra} and then withdrawn by the editors.
-The same errors are repeated in his \emph{IEEE Access} papers \cite{IEEEAccess1} and \cite{IEEEAccess2}.
-His other work on Bell's theorem consists of numerous \emph{arXiv.org} preprints and a self-published book.

-In an appendix we recap some of the background story around Bell's theorem, for those who would like a reminder.
+At the core of Bell's proof of his theorem is an elegant and simple probability inequality, going back to Boole (1853) \cite{Boole}.
+However, Christian \cite{IEEEAccess2} claims in a recent paper in \emph{IEEE Access} to have a counterexample.
+His other recent papers \cite{RSOS} and \cite{IEEEAccess1}, the last of which was also published in \emph{IEEE Access}, make the same claim.
+They have the common purpose of disproving Bell's theorem by giving a local realistic model, which in a nutshell means a classical physical model, which reproduces quantum correlations.
+Christian's models are formulated in the language of geometric algebra (GA), see Doran and Lasenby (2003) \cite{DoranLasenby}.

+In this paper, I will go straight to the heart of Christian's new paper \cite{IEEEAccess2}.
+I show that the mathematical definitions in the new paper lead to a trivial model.
+The author's calculations within his model are incorrect.
+Inconsistent and ambiguous notation distracts, but cannot hide elementary errors in reasoning and mathematics.
+Bell's theorem is not contradicted.
+The computer simulation reported in the paper is not a simulation of the model described in the paper, and it does not prove anything.